comprna/ISOTOPE/README.md

 # ISOTOPE
 ISOform-guided prediction of epiTOPEs in cancer

+The following pipeline have been developed for the identification of cancer-specific splicing-derived epitopes from RNA-seq.
+The first input of this method are the read counts mapped to all posible junctions in the genome.
+This file is created through Junckey (https://github.com/comprna/Junckey#1-format-star-output).

 The pipeline is divided in 4 parts, depending the event type the user wants to obtain:

    * Pseudoexons (Exonizations)